Delaware and Hudson Railway

 D&H's name originates from the 1823 New York state corporation charter listing "The President, Managers and Company of the Delaware & Hudson Canal Co." authorizing an establishment of "water communication" between the Delaware River and the Hudson River.

-Nicknamed "The Bridge Line to New England and Canada," D&H connected New York with Montreal, Quebec and New England.
+Nicknamed "The Bridge Line to New England and Canada," D&H connected New York with Montreal and New England.
 D&H has also been known as "North America's oldest continually operated transportation company."

-On September 19, 2015, the Norfolk Southern Railway completed acquisition of the D&H South Line from CP.
-The D&H South Line is 282 miles (454 kilometers) long and connects Schenectady, New York, to Sunbury, Pennsylvania.
+On September 19, 2015, the Norfolk Southern Railway completed the acquisition of the D&H South Line from CP.
+The D&H South Line is 282 miles (454 kilometers) long, and connects Schenectady, New York, to Sunbury, Pennsylvania.
 The D&H South Line consists of two rail lines, the Sunbury Line and the Freight Line.
-The Nicholson Cutoff is located on the Sunbury Line, which was a former mainline of the Delaware, Lackawanna and Western Railroad.
+The Nicholson Cutoff is located on the Sunbury Line, which was the former mainline of the Delaware, Lackawanna and Western Railroad.